exonum/exonum-doc/src/architecture/services.md

 !!! note "Example"
-    Retrieving information on a particular wallet (e.g., the current wallet balance) is implemented as a read request in the cryptocurrency tutorial.
+    Retrieving information on a particular wallet (e.g., the current wallet balance) is implemented as a read request in the tutorial on creating a service.

 ### Private API